-If it becomes necessary to change one of these critical settings, you can edit the Orchid Core VMS configuration files using a text editor like WordPad or Notepad.
+If it becomes necessary, you can edit the Orchid Core VMS configuration files using a text editor like WordPad or Notepad.

-In order to edit Orchid Core VMS's configuration files, you will need to be signed in as an
+In order to edit Orchid Core VMS's configuration files, you will need to be signed in as an Administrator.

-Administrator.